Freinds of the Lawrence Greenway Logo

 Sunset, when the owls should have been about.

 Our annual walk was on the new 60 acre addtion to the Delaware and Raritan Canal State Park.
-Our walk featured the 6.5 acre Borrow Pit Pond which apparently was excavated between the late 1970s to late 1980s.
+Our walk featured the 6.5 acre bond, an early, and failed, freshwater wetlands mitigation project.
 Click with your left mouse button on the map to the right to download a copy (Adobe PDF format).
 You can also view high resolution copies of the photos below by clicking on them.

 Peter Wood, who cleared the trail for the walk, leads the way around the pond.